-- Discussion of key cultural resource data sources and assessment of their reliability, suitability, adequacy, applicability, and completeness with respect to the Project, such as: - o Databases of known prehistoric, protohistoric, and historic sites - Databases for shipwrecks - Pleistocene/Holocene geology - o Documented geomorphic features - Review of archival materials and previous ethnographic, traditional knowledge, and historic studies - Discussion of the nature, scale, and location of areas where data gaps exist and priorities for data acquisition in these areas - Recommendations for outstanding field, archival, and ethnographic data acquisition and analysis - Survey methods including but not limited to field survey and traditional knowledge interviews (as agreed to in consultation with tribes) - Survey targets based on most current Project schedule/timeline
+- Discussion of key cultural resource data sources and assessment of their reliability, suitability, adequacy, applicability, and completeness with respect to the Project, such as: - o Databases of known prehistoric, protohistoric, and historic sites - Databases for shipwrecks - Pleistocene/Holocene geology - Documented geomorphic features - Review of archival materials and previous ethnographic, traditional knowledge, and historic studies - Discussion of the nature, scale, and location of areas where data gaps exist and priorities for data acquisition in these areas - Recommendations for outstanding field, archival, and ethnographic data acquisition and analysis - Survey methods including but not limited to field survey and traditional knowledge interviews (as agreed to in consultation with tribes) - Survey targets based on most current Project schedule/timeline

-AGDC will complete the draft data gap analysis within 6 months of FEED for each Construction Spread, and submit it to FERC and the Consulting Parties for review and comment.
-Consulting Parties will have 30 calendar days to review and provide comment.
+AGDC will either prepare one overall data gap analysis for the project or will complete the data gap analysis by Construction Spread (in each case, within six months of FEED for each Construction Spread), depending on project timing and funding.
+Consulting Parties will have 30 calendar days to review and provide comment on each data gap analysis.
 AGDC will consider and address comments as necessary and make revisions within 30 calendar days of the closure of the comment period and submit to FERC and the Consulting Parties for final approval within 15 days.
 If no comments are received within the 30-calendar day review period, the data gap analysis will be considered complete.
-Once complete, the text of the data gap analysis will be incorporated into the CRMP as an appendix to guide inventory targets for the remaining APE.
+Once complete, the text of the data gap analysis will be incorporated into the CRMP as an appendix to guide inventory targets for that construction spread.